 - you can vary the text size by using your browser’s text resize option (usually View > Text size);

-- all images have been given descriptive alternative text tags;
+- all content relevant images have been given descriptive alternative text tags;

 - we have used text and background colour combinations that are sufficient in contrast;